CatherineHabib/Graduation-Project-FYP/README.md

  Steps:

- •	Preprocessed, cleaned, and prepared custom datasets for the model with over 21,000 images🖼️ from the CelebA dataset
+ •	Preprocessed, cleaned, and prepared custom datasets for the model with over 21,000 images🖼️ from the CelebA and UTKFace datasets with faces of different genders, ages, and races 👧🏻👩🏻👵 👦👨👴

- •	Trained a detector🕵🏻‍♀️ from the Detectron2 library to detect and segment the occlusions in a face image of different ages👧🏻👩🏻👵🏻
+ •	Trained a detector🕵🏻‍♀️ from the Detectron2 library to detect and segment the occlusions in a face👨‍🦲👩‍🦲 image

  •	Built vanilla and partial convolution encoders and decoders with a discriminator for the inpainting tasks